rkclark/pullp/README.md

 After `npm install`, run `npm start` to start the webpack dev server.
 Once running, run `npm run electron-dev` to open the app.

-React and Redux dev tools will be available inside the Chrome dev tools.
+React and Apollo dev tools will be available inside the Chrome dev tools.

 ### :white_check_mark: Running the tests